SaniyaKhullar/NetREm/README.md

-We can test the performance of our data on new, unseen data, to understand better the generalizability of our GRegulNet model on new data.
+We can test the performance of our data on testing data, to understand better the generalizability of our GRegulNet model on new, unseen, data.

 ```python